nigelgrange/WPAttributedMarkup/README.md

-In this example, the styles associated with "body" is applied to the whole text, whereas the style associated with "bold" is applied to the text contained within < bold > tags.
+In this example, the style associated with "body" is applied to the whole text, whereas the style associated with "bold" is applied to the text contained within < bold > tags.

 All tags (with the exception of 'body') are user-defined.